othmen30/My-Tutorials/Git server.md

 chmod 755 git-shell-commands
 ```

-Create a symbolic link to from the /var/www/git directory to the git user home directory.
+Create a symbolic link to from the /var/www/git directory to the git user home directory, so when you modify something on tour /home/git, it's will be modify in /var/www/git as well.

 ```
 sudo ln -s /var/www/git /home/git